johannsdg/johannsdg.github.io/docs/johann.md

 ## Getting Started

+First clone the [Johann Repo](https://github.com/johannsdg/johann) and change directories into the newly cloned repo.

 ### Installing
 Johann is designed to be used on Linux and run in a docker container.
 It has been tested on Ubuntu 18.04, and likely